Smart, bleak popcorn flicks powered the US box office to a new record in 2016

 Even top animated movies like Finding Dory—the highest-grossing movie of the year—and Zootopia tackled larger, sobering themes of living with disability and race and prejudice, respectively.

 Although the US box office set a record in 2016, and film studios like Disney had a stellar year, growth was slower than in previous years.
 Total grosses at US theaters ticked up just 2.2% from a year earlier, compared to a 7.4% jolt in 2015.
-That year, the top-grossing film, Star Wars: The Force Awakens brought in $936.7 million—nearly double what Finding Dory did in 2016.
+That year, the top-grossing film, Jurassic World brought in $652.3 million—one-third more than what Finding Dory did in 2016.

 China, which also reported sluggish box-office growth in 2016, blamed a weak slate of films for its paltry theatrical performance.
 The Chinese box office inched up 3.7% to 45.7 billion yuan ($6.7 billion), compared with a stunning lift of 48% in 2015, the South China Morning Post reported.